VivekReddy98/HW2_CUDA/README.md

 3) Implemented CUDA-MPI variant and tested for various GRID sizes on four diffent nodes, with different memory address spaces.
 4) Performance comparison and the implementational nuances are specified in p3.README.

+## Task 3: Accelerating 2D Ripple Propagation Simulation using OpenMP and OpenACC
+1) Acheieved an Acceleration of 50x using OpenACC and around 30x using OpenMP.
+2) Optimizations applied and performance results are in p2.README